-Route 66- hailed as the mother of all Roads.
+Route 66- hailed as the Mother of all roads.
 2,278 miles of everlasting appeal.
 Nat King Cole, Bing Crosby, and Chuck Berry put it to music.
 Later, The Rolling Stones, Manhattan Transfer, and Depeche Mode did, too.
 John Steinbeck wrote about it in one of the greatest American novels ever penned- The Grapes of Wrath.
 Hollywood adores it and used it to set the stage for some of the most famous movies of the 20th century- Easy Rider, Thelma & Louise, and Natural Born Killers.
 And who can forget Cars, Pixar’s 2006 beloved animated classic based upon some of the Road’s most memorable locations and historic figures?
 Route 66 is an American icon.

 So, we thought we’d see why.